Jensen-holm/statcast-era-pitches/README.md

 [pybaseball](https://github.com/jldbc/pybaseball) is a great tool for downloading baseball data.
 Even though the library is optimized and scrapes this data in parallel, it can be time consuming.

-The point of this repository is to utilize GitHub Actions to scrape new baseball data weekly during the MLB season, and update a parquet file hosted as a huggingface dataset.
-Reading this data as a huggingface dataset is much faster than scraping the new data each time you re run your code, or just want updated statcast pitch data in general.
+The point of this repository is to utilize GitHub Actions to scrape new baseball data daily during the MLB season and update a parquet file hosted directly in this repository.
+Reading this data from GitHub is much faster than scraping the new data each time you re-run your code, or just want updated statcast pitch data in general.

-The `update.py` script updates each week during the MLB season, updating the [statcast-era-pitches HuggingFace Dataset](https://huggingface.co/datasets/Jensen-holm/statcast-era-pitches) so that you don't have to re scrape this data yourself.
+The `update.py` script updates daily during the MLB season, keeping the Parquet file in this repository up to date so that you don't have to re-scrape this data yourself.

-> [!NOTE]
-> You can explore the entire dataset in your browser [at this link](https://huggingface.co/datasets/Jensen-holm/statcast-era-pitches/viewer/default/train)

 > [!WARNING]
 > MLB states that real time `pitch_type` classification is automated and subject to change as data gets reviewed.
-This is currently not taken into account as the huggingface dataset gets updated. `pitch_type` is not the only column affected by this.
+This is currently not taken into account as the dataset gets updated. `pitch_type` is not the only column affected by this.

 # Installation